matyasosvath/puli/README.md

 ## License

 This project (not the models!) is licensed under the MIT License.
-For more information, please contant linginst@nytud.hun-ren.hu.
+For more information, please contant osvath.matyas@nytud.hun-ren.hu.

 ## Contributing